- Floor transition height exceeds the robot's climb capability

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Floor transition height exceeds climb capability
+- Floor transition height exceeds the robot's climb capability

 - Wheels spinning without traction

-- Cliff sensors triggered by dark transition
+- Cliff sensors triggered by a dark transition or dark

 - Rubber threshold strips too tall